datumorphism/datumorphism.github.io/content/til/programming/linux-mac-list-all-folders.md

 - programming
 tags:
 - Linux
-excerpt: Using ls and tree commands to list folders only
+summary: Using ls and tree commands to list folders only
 ---

 To list all folders, `ls` provides an option `-d`.
 Here is an example.